bloom-lang/bud-sandbox/chat/p2p-ft-chat.md

 The node that receives the *connect* message will add the new node to its *nodelist*, and later forward its best guess at the current *nodelist* to the new node.
 At this point, the new node can determine the current leader and begin relaying messages to it.

+We include a simple [wrapper](https://github.com/bloom-lang/bud-sandbox/blob/master/chat/single.rb) for running chat from the commandline on a single node, for demonstration purposes.
+In a given console, you can run it like:

+    > ruby simple.rb NICKNAME LEADER_PORT [MY_PORT]

+For example,

+    console1> ruby simple.rb peter 1234 1234
+    console2> ruby simple.rb paul 1234 2345
+    console3> ruby simple.rb mary 1234 3456